contractvm/doc/source/tutorial-firstdapp-example.rst

 Example usage
 =============

+TODO: quick overview about how to install the created dapp

 We now exploit the created dapp for writing a client application.
 We first create a **ConsensusManager**, and we initialize it with a static set of nodes (at the moment we can use the our local contractvmd instance).